 Discussion:

 It is indeed not clear what “suspended” means here.
-Probably the safest interpretation is the following, conservative interpretation, which essentially holds that this is just reinforcing the notion that only one MSDU is sent per PS-Poll (might be sent in a VHT single MPDU, might be sent in another kind of A-MPDU, or might not be sent in an A-MPDU):
+Probably the safest interpretation is the following, conservative interpretation, which essentially holds that this is just reinforcing the notion that only one BU is sent per PS-Poll (might be sent in a VHT single MPDU, might be sent in another kind of A-MPDU, or might not be sent in an A-MPDU):

 When there is a downlink BA and the STA goes into legacy PS mode, then nothing changes except that the AP sends only one (A-)MSDU(/MMPDU) per PS-Poll [current legacy PS behaviour].
 The (A-)MSDU might be in a (non-VHT single MPDU) A-MPDU and hence be BlockAcked rather than Acked.
+An A-MSDU is only allowed if so signalled in the ADDTS Response.

 However, an alternative more aggressive interpretation is the following, which really turns off the BA agreement: